 “In 1908 my father had in his employ a Negro ditch-digger known as Objerall Jacket.
 As he dug, he sang, “Go way from my window, go way from my door” — just those words, over and over again, on two notes.
 Working beside Jacket all day (I was sixteen at the time), I decided that something had to be done.
 The results were a four-verse song dedicated to a blue-eyes, blond girl, who didn’t think much of my efforts. . . .”

 So if Dylan “stole” that phrase from Niles, Niles “stole” it (plus a second phrase) from Jacket, who, most likely, didn’t make it up but recalled it from a song he’d heard, written by someone whose name we’ll never know.
 Which is how vernacular music got transmitted, verbal phrases and even whole verses, musical phrases and even whole melodies.
 It’s no less true in jazz, another form that shaped Dylan’s work; quotation and pastiche play a central role in jazz improvisation.
 Common practice, in short, accepted by all who work within those traditions.
 (As I write this, I’m listening to Gillian Welch’s “I Dream A Highway,” which includes the line “Lord, let me die with a hammer in my hand.”
+Straight out of “John Henry.”
 Should we wax indignant over that “theft” also?)

 Nor is that process of compositional borrowing, reworking, and incorporating unique to folk music.
 The American composers Charles Ives and Aaron Copland frequently used folk and popular-song motifs in their compositions.
 Igor Stravinsky built his ballet “Petroushka” out of a pastiche of eastern European folk songs and dances, organ-grinder tunes, and such.
 Erik Satie “sampled” other contemporary composers, Gregorian chant, and assorted ethnological recordings for fragments that he reworked and combined.
 The instances in classical music are countless.
 Rarely have such composers felt it obligatory, or even worthwhile, to footnote their sources, leaving that to musicologists.
 And rarely have critics or audiences felt cheated by such reinterpretations of existing materials.